caltechlibrary/cait/README.md

 + ASPACE_USERNAME
 + ASPACE_PASSWORD

-If you're shell is back then `. setup.conf` setups the variables for a file that looks like
+If you're shell is back then `. setup.conf` sets up the variables for a file that looks like

 ```
     #